Self-supervised Point Cloud Representation Learning via Separating Mixed Shapes: Methodology

 \subsection{Decoder}

 We propose an instance-adaptive decoder, which can restore the input point cloud from the embedding vector according to the conditional coordinates adaptively.
-The decoder treats the embedding vector as structure representation of the mixed point cloud and aims to disentangle key points from different objects.
+The decoder treats the embedding vector as the structure representation of the mixed point cloud and aims to disentangle key points from different objects.
 In our network, the decoder is utilized as a selective filter, which gradually enhances the feature of points belonging to one object and weakens the feature of the rest points of another object.
 After several transformations, the feature mainly contains the key points of one object, which can be transformed to the recovered point cloud by the final linear layers.
-As shown in Figure~\ref{fig:encoder-decoder}, the decoder is composed of Instance-aware Residual Block~(InsResBlock), $1\times1$ Convolution Layers and one denoising module \ie, Denoise Block.
+As shown in Fig.~\ref{fig:encoder-decoder}, the decoder is composed of Instance-aware Residual Block~(InsResBlock)~\cite{huang2017arbitrary}, $1\times1$ Convolution Layers and one denoising module \ie, DenoiseBlock.
 There are two inputs to the decoder: the mixed point cloud embedding vector $f$, the conditional coordinates $C_{coord}$ of size $N\times3$.
+To recover the original point cloud from the mixed feature, the 2D projection $C_{coord}$ of each point cloud is given during training.
+We use the random two-dimensional coordinates of the original point cloud as partial information.
+As shown in Fig.~\ref{fig:2coords}, we randomly erase ~\cite{zhong2020random} one of the three coordinates of each point cloud.
+For each point in a point cloud, the erased dimensions are randomly generated instead of taking a certain dimension.
+Since the direct erasing of a certain dimension will cause the point cloud to change from $N\times3$ to $N\times2$, the neural network cannot distinguish the specific dimensions of the remaining two coordinates.
+For instance, the model can not foreknow the two coordinates are (X,Y) or (X,Z) or (Y,Z).
+We choose to set the erasing coordinates to zero instead of directly deleting the dimension.
+Instance-aware Residual Block~(InsResBlock) is a basic module used to disentangle the mixed feature from $f$ according to the conditional coordinates $C_{coord}$.
+The structure of InsResBlock is shown in Fig.~\ref{fig:encoder-decoder} (a), which is composed of two convolution layers and instance normalization~\cite{ulyanov2016instance}.
+A pair of InsResBlock and $1\times1$ convolution layer is regarded as a basic decoding unit.
+Our decoder $D$ is built with three sequential basic decoding units, which are connected sequentially to reduce the feature dimension layer by layer and finally output the generated point cloud of $3$ coordinate channels.
+For each basic encoding unit, we concatenate the conditional coordinates and the feature map from the previous unit to specify the reconstruction target.
+To refine the generated point cloud, we further introduce a denoising module as the last unit of decoder.
+As shown in Fig.~\ref{fig:encoder-decoder} (b), the denoising module is implemented via a self-attention manner.
+The module leverages the context information between neighbor points to assign different weights for adjacent points and noisy points, which can ensure each point will be optimized with the global information.
+Given the noisy point cloud $\widetilde{s}$, the denoising module outputs the denoising point cloud $\hat{s} = Denoise(\widetilde{s}), \widetilde{s} = D(f, C_{coord})$, where $D$ represents the decoder.
+In particular, given the tensor $\widetilde{s}$ of $N\times3$, we perform average pooling in the dimension of $N$ to obtain an initial weight of $N\times1$ for every point.
+We apply two convolution layers to aggregate the global information from all points and normalize the weight of each key point via the sigmoid function.
+Then the weight is multiplied by the original point cloud to obtain the denoised point cloud.
+The multiplication allows every point to refer to the neighbor points and ignore outlier points with low scores.